Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 ZenBusiness, a service we recommend, is an excellent option for resident agent services, plus many other services related to LLC formation and management.

-Its starter plan costs $39 per year and offers filing services, an operating agreement template, and resident agent services.
+Its starter plan starts at $0 plus state fees and offers filing services, an operating agreement template, and resident agent services.

-However, their Pro plan offers the best value at $149/year and takes care of all your LLC requirements, including expedited filing services, employer ID number (EIN), and worry-free compliance.
+However, their Pro plan offers the best value at $199/year and takes care of all your LLC requirements, including expedited filing services, employer ID number (EIN), and worry-free compliance.

-For fully managed services, you can also go for their Premium plan at $249/year, including domain registration and website design.
+For fully managed services, you can also go for their Premium plan at $299/year, including domain registration and website design.

 Overall, It’s a reliable service that will take care of all the documentation and legalities of starting an LLC in Michigan and allow you to focus on your business operations.